bartekburnat7/Peinture_-valuer_P1/README.md

     ![Pricing](/assets/images/pricing.JPG)

 - __Contact Us__
-    - The contact section is where the user can contact the company throught the website to.
+    - The contact section is where the user can contact the company throught the website to book a consultation or discuss what service the client should opt for.
     - The form validates if all fields are filled out or selected and checks if the right email format was used and all areas are filled in, otherwise the form will inform the user what the error is and wont send the form.
     - Each field when selected will be highlighted, this is implemented so that users can clearly see what input area they are currently typing into and makes the process easier.
     ![Contact](/assets/images/contactus.JPG)